I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 Finally, it’s a fact that there’s no true anonymity or privacy on the Web.
 We can never be sure who is mining our data and for what purpose.
 Commercial, criminal, hacker, terrorist, government surveillance – or political enemies.

-The Internet, the Web and the data search and interception tools are now just too advanced.
-Simply from the commercial sector alone there is now so much data-mining going on 24×7 across the Web that it’s almost impossible for anyone connected to the Internet and using Web services to avoid it anymore.
+From the commercial sector alone there is now so much data-mining going on 24×7 across the Web that it’s almost impossible for anyone connected to the Internet and using Web services to avoid it.

 The only sure way to be completely secure is to go offline.
-That’s probably too drastic a step for most people, including me.
+That’s probably too drastic a step for most people.

-But we can at least become more aware of the issue of online privacy and retaining control over our own data in the face of data-mining big corporates and snooping governments.
-We can take some small stepsof our own which don’t involve too much overhead or inconvenience.
+But we can at least become more aware of the issue of online privacy and the importance of retaining control over our own data in the face of data-mining big corporates and snooping governments.
+We can take some small steps of our own which don’t involve too much overhead or inconvenience.